MelissaAJohnson/discovermetv/readme.md

 I only needed to make some minor css changes to each of these.

 ## Developing tests ##
 Developing the tests was the most difficult part of this project.
-This is only because I've only done test writing in Ruby using rspec.
+This is because I've only done test writing in Ruby using rspec.
 I've never written tests for JavaScript.
-Resolving this was easy - I did a quick search on popular JavaScript testing tools, found and implemented Jasmine, read a couple tutorials, and wrote my tests.
+Resolving this was fairly easy - I did a quick search on popular JavaScript testing tools, found and implemented Jasmine, read a couple tutorials, and wrote my tests.

 ## If I had more time ##
 This was a fun project because I could see a lot of things I could do to improve the app.
 I will most likely pursue the following changes when time permits:
-* limit the overview text on the initial page to provide consistent row height
+* fix the stretched images on single show view
+* insert placeholder image when poster nil
+* build more robust tests
 * incorporate icons to represent voting results: this would be a simple calculation and case statement to identify how many 'stars' would apply for the given rating
-* incorporate movies: I will create page tabs so the user can easily switch between movies and tv shows
 * I would leverage the database to list the show seasons and their corresponding images
-* I would parse the show link to identify where the user can watch the show and display this destination as a logo (e.g. Netflix logo).
+* I would parse the show link to identify where the user can watch the show and display this destination as a logo (e.g. Netflix logo)
+* incorporate movies: I will create page tabs so the user can easily switch between movies and tv shows.